iugrina/njuskalo-rssgen/README.md

 Unfortunately, it doesn't support RSS/Atom feeds.

 This application corrects that flaw!
-It is a simple Python program for generating RSS feeds for Njuškalo pages.
+It is a simple Python program that generates RSS feeds for Njuškalo pages.
 For example, if you're following [Playstation3](http://www.njuskalo.hr/ps3-igre) games market on Njuškalo you can easily adjust `njuskalo-rssgen` to